alontalmor/MultiQA/README.md

     virtualenv venv --python=python3.7 (or python3.7 -m venv venv or conda create -n multiqa python=3.7)
     ```

 4. Activate the virtual environment.
-You will need to activate the venv environment in each terminal in which you want to use WebAsKB.
+You will need to activate the venv environment in each terminal in which you want to use MultiQA.

     ```
     source venv/bin/activate (or source venv/bin/activate.csh or conda activate multiqa)